Disco Chess vs ChessTraining.app: Two Free Chess Training Platforms Compared

 Scope

-ChessTraining.app: All-in-one platform with tactics, openings, endgames, visualization, recall, and historical games.
+ChessTraining.app: Broad training suite with tactics, openings (NPL), endgames, visualization, recall, and historical games.

 Set Creation